jacob-faber/etcd-extractor/README.md

 # Etcd Extractor

 Extracts resources from OpenShift/Kubernetes ETCD backup.
+Works with all default Kubernetes/OpenShift resources.
+Custom CRD will fail as it doesn't know how to deserialize them from protobuf - modify [source code](https://github.com/camabeh/etcd-extractor/blob/master/pkg/etcd.go#L23-L27) to make it work with custom CRD).

 ## Use cases